cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/070-global-finance-trade.md

 In contrast to trade, global finance remains heavily concentrated in the North Atlantic economy.
 The major increase in world trade since the 1970s appears to be more closely linked to regional agreements that reduce barriers between neighboring economies, rather than reflecting true worldwide integration.

-Looking at actual global impacts, financial trading patterns often diverge significantly from the underlying trade flows.
+Looking at actual global impacts, **financial** trading patterns often diverge significantly from the underlying trade flows.
 The global reach of financial transactions does not necessarily correlate with their real economic effects across different countries and regions.
 Overall, the extensity and dispersal of international trade and finance varies depending on the specific metric used.

 ##  Bretton Woods Conference

 As World War II drew to a close in 1945, the Allied powers realized they needed a new international economic order to prevent the recurrence of a post-war depression like the one that followed World War I. In July 1944, representatives from 44 Allied nations met in Bretton Woods, New Hampshire to outline a new system for regulating international finance and trade.
 This came to be known as the Bretton Woods conference.

 The chief aim of the Bretton Woods conference was to establish a new monetary order that would foster economic growth and financial stability in the postwar world.
 The attendees wanted to avoid the economic policies of the 1920s and 30s that had contributed to the Great Depression.
 The Bretton Woods agreements introduced a regime of fixed exchange rates tied to the U.S. dollar.
-It also led to the creation of key international financial institutions like the International Monetary Fund (IMF) and the World Bank.
+It also led to the creation of key international financial institutions like the International Monetary Fund (IMF) and the **World Bank**.

 One of the other major outcomes of Bretton Woods was the General Agreement on Tariffs and Trade (GATT).
 Drafted in 1947, GATT's purpose was to reduce barriers to international trade like tariffs and import quotas.
 It established principles and rules for promoting free and fair trade between nations.
 GATT came into effect in 1948 and would later evolve into the World Trade Organization (WTO) in 1995.
 Overall, the Bretton Woods conference fundamentally reshaped the global economic system in the postwar era.
 Its vision of integrated markets and shared financial governance laid the foundations for modern globalization.